UniMath/UniMath/UniMath/README.md

   because different names might be used by Coq when the definition of the type is changed.
 Name all variables introduced by `assert`, if they are used by name later, with `as` or to the left of a colon.
-* Do not end a proof with `Qed.`, except with `Goal`, for that may prevent later computations.
+* Avoid ending proofs with `Qed`, because that may prevent future computation.
+If you decide to make a proof opaque, then make sure that its type is a proposition and that you only write one such proof in the library.
 * Start all proofs with `Proof.` on a separate line and end it with `Defined.` on a separate line, as this makes it possible for us to generate HTML with expansible/collapsible proofs.